FFTAI/fftai.github.io/docs/concepts/operation_instruction.md

 ## Connecting Remote Controller to Robot

-1. Switch on the remote controller and open the **System Settings** interface.
+1. Switch on the Remote Controller and open the **System Settings** interface.
 2. Input the Wi-Fi account and password specified on the back of the robot.

 ![](static/1698736555432.png ":size=80%")